Boudican revolt: Location of final battle

-The area of King's Cross, London was previously a village known as Battle Bridge which was an ancient crossing of the River Fleet.
+The area of King's Cross, London was previously a village known as Battle Bridge, an ancient crossing of the River Fleet.
 The original name of the bridge was Broad Ford Bridge.
-The name "Battle Bridge" led to a tradition that this was the site of a major battle between the Romans and the Iceni tribe led by Boudica.
-The tradition is not supported by any historical evidence and is rejected by modern historians, although Lewis Spence's 1937 book Boadicea – warrior queen of the Britons went so far as to include a map showing the positions of the opposing armies.
+The name "Battle Bridge" led to a tradition that this was the site of a major battle between the Romans and the Iceni tribe led by Boudica, but this tradition is not supported by any historical evidence and is rejected by modern historians, although Lewis Spence's 1937 book Boadicea – warrior queen of the Britons went so far as to include a map showing the positions of the opposing armies.